-‘General Hospital’ Spoilers: Guilty Jax Faces Nelle Consequences – Arrested For Buying Kidney
+‘General Hospital’ Spoilers: Guilty Jax Faces Nelle Consequences, Arrested For Buying Kidney

 Michael Blabs Jax’s Dirt to Sonny

-But General Hospital spoilers from Soap Central for next week say Sonny Corinthos (Maurice Benard) confronts Jax and it’s not about Jax sleeping with Carly.
+However, General Hospital spoilers from Soap Central for next week say Sonny Corinthos (Maurice Benard) confronts Jax, and it’s not about Jax sleeping with Carly.
 It’s about Nelle and the kidney.
-Michael Corinthos (Chad Duell) tells Sonny about Jax buying Nelle’s kidney and Sonny is furious and storms out.
+Michael Corinthos (Chad Duell) tells Sonny about Jax buying Nelle’s kidney, and Sonny is furious and storms out.

 When Sonny blows up and leaves his house, General Hospital spoilers predict Michael wants to stop Sonny from revenge and calls up his bro Dante Falconeri (Dominic Zamprogna) to warn him that Sonny is off the rails.
 This will be how Dante learns that Jax bought an illegal kidney to save their sister Josslyn.